SefcsikPeter/med_inf_proj_25S/README.md

 - **title**: chapter title, used for celebration page titles (string, required)
 - **celebrated**: saves whether the completion of a chapter was allready celebrated (boolean, required)

+---
+### json_modifier.ipynb
+json_modifier.ipynb can be found at *electron-app/backend/json_modifier.ipynb* and contains helper code for bulk modifications of the stories and quizzes.
+The most important ones are the ones resetting progress, as these are recommended to be used before building the installer, othervise, unwanted progress can get included in the installer.

+---
 ## Add a Story to the Application

 1. You can add a story to the application by following the json documentation above to append a new story object to the existing array.
 This story needs to have a unique ID.